dojo/framework/docs/en/stores/basic-usage.md

 ### Commands

-Commands are simply functions that are called while executing a process and return an array of operations that modify the store.
+Commands are simply functions that are called while executing a process.
+They return an array of operations that modify the store.
 Each command is passed a `CommandRequest` which provides `path` and `at` functions to generate `Path`s in a type-safe way, a `get` function for access to the store's state, a `payload` object for the argument that the process executor was called with.

 #### The command factory